 The maximum database size that we currently support is 5 MB.
 This is approximately 25,000 records in a table with 10 columns and with 10 letters in each cell.
 You can see the current size of your database in the sidebar.

 No. You can always export your data, fully intact, into the ubiquitous CSV format.
 This works even with tables nested in cells and with files in Google Drive and Dropbox (in the last case, the exported data will contain permanent links to files).

 Don't worry: unless you have expressly deleted it, your database is definitely still there.
-First, make sure that if you click "Open database" in the main menu, the database you're looking for is not on the list.
+First, make sure that if you click "Databases" in the main menu, the database you're looking for is not on the list.
 If it isn't, you are probably signed in under a wrong account.
 What often trips people up is that depending on how you sign in - with email, with a Google account or with a Facebook account - you are taken to different Obvibase accounts.
-Sign out using the main menu, then try another way to sign in.
+You can check under which account you're currently signed in Account settings.
+Sign out using the side menu, then try another way to sign in.